 tanekeya word is a milwaukee based visual artist, printmaker and educator, whose work centers around black identity, black placemaking, utopianism, abstract minimalism, black hair [i], black aesthetics/beauty, and afrofuturism.

-through art and education, tanekeya documents, reconstructs the social construct of black and preserves the multi-faceted culture of black identity.
+through art and education, tanekeya documents and reconstructs the social construct of blackness and preserves the multi-faceted culture of black identity.

 a womanist, her work heavily focuses on black women, by sampling their past, remixing their present, and re-imagining the future of blackness through the lens of black girlhood and womanhood.